timescale/docs/timescaledb/how-to-guides/data-tiering/move-data.md

 );
 ```

-You could perform the opposite as well (keeping the data in `pg_default` but
+You could also keep the data in `pg_default` but move the index to `history`.
-moving the index to `history`), or setup a third tablespace
+Alternatively, you could set up a third tablespace called `history_indexes`,
-(`history_indexes`) and move the data to `history` and its corresponding
-indexes to `history_indexes`.
+move the data to `history`, and the indexes to `history_indexes`.

-Finally, with the introduction of user-exposed automation in TimescaleDB 2.0,
-you can use `move_chunk` within TimescaleDB's job scheduler framework.
-Please see
+In TimescaleDB 2.0 and later, you can use `move_chunk` with the job scheduler
-our [Actions documentation][actions] for more information.
+framework.
+For more information, see the [user-defined actions section][actions].

 [api-move-chunk]: /api/:currentVersion:/hypertable/move_chunk
 [api-reorder-chunk]: /api/:currentVersion:/hypertable/reorder_chunk